 Like you said, the story is very well controlled, giving you enough time to ponder possibilities, but not enough that you feel bored or underwhelmed by the action.
-Campo Santo really nailed the whole idea of isolation, of being alone with your thoughts, guessing what would happen next – and that was exactly what I did throughout.
-Again, I agree that it felt like it could anywhere, a government conspiracy certainly seeming on the cards.
-A lot of the time, I felt like something was going to happen, then when it did, like you I was still surprised, swearing being my main form of expression at one point.
-I too kept an eye out on a constant basis, my camera doing constant 360s and zooms, although I did just haul ass at one point.
+Campo Santo really nailed the whole idea of isolation, of being alone with your thoughts, guessing what would happen next—and that was exactly what I did throughout.
+Again, I agree that it felt like it could go anywhere, a government conspiracy certainly seeming on the cards.
+A lot of the time, I felt like something was going to happen—then when it did, like you, I was still surprised, swearing being my main form of expression at one point.
+I also kept an eye out on a constant basis, my camera doing constant 360s and zooms, although I did just haul ass at one point.

-The voice performance overall I thought was incredible, but like I've said, I agree Delilah was the star.
+I thought the voice performance overall was incredible, but like I've said, I agree Delilah was the star.
 You really feel a connection with her, not just situational, but mentally as well.
 She was also a great comfort to me while I was hiking through the wilderness; it was nice to know someone was there, someone who genuinely seemed to care.
-I would have liked to speak to her more if anything, she was very amusing at times.
+I would have liked to speak to her more if anything.
+She was very amusing at times.

-MD: Yeah, I think it would have been nice to start more off-the-cuff conversations with her – I was constantly squeezing the left trigger to see if I could initiate communication with her, just while exploring, rather than waiting for her scripted interjections.
-But I also appreciate that this is a game made by a small team with limited resources, and respect that what they've achieved is still impressive.
+MD: Yeah, I think it would have been nice to start more off-the-cuff conversations with her—I was constantly squeezing the left trigger to see if I could initiate communication with her, just while exploring, rather than waiting for her scripted interjections.
+But I also appreciate that this is a game made by a small team with limited resources, and I respect that what they've achieved is still impressive.

-EQ: I also think Delilah was so easy to become attached to was because she seemed human.
-She had problems, she got drunk, she was sarcastic – it felt like a real woman was at the other end of that line.
-In the end it felt like you had someone with you, regardless of the fact they weren't there "in body", and I found that to be a very impressive aspect of the game.
+EQ: I also think Delilah was so easy to become attached to because she seemed human.
+She had problems, she got drunk, she was sarcastic—it felt like a real woman was at the other end of that line.
+In the end, it felt like you had someone with you, regardless of the fact they weren't there "in body," and I found that to be a very impressive aspect of the game.

 On Motherboard: You Can Now 3D Print a Copy of the Moon

-MD: To pause for a moment to look at a negative, the frame rate on PlayStation 4 is a disaster.
-I constantly saw middle-distance assets pop up, and while climbing up rocks the game would jerk from a position of mid-ascent to the top.
-This wasn't a factor in the closed-in spaces – in the cave, in Henry's tower.
+MD: To pause for a moment and look at a negative: The frame rate on PlayStation 4 is a disaster.
+I constantly saw middle-distance assets pop up, and while climbing up rocks, the game would jerk from a position of mid-ascent to the top.
+This wasn't a factor in the closed-in spaces—in the cave, in Henry's tower.
 But I dare say that the game's open world suffers slightly because of its performance.
 Which is a real shame, as it's such a lovely place to stroll about in.
 Did you see anything like that?

 Firewatch is a great argument for gaming becoming an ever more inclusive medium, too.
-Not only is it captivating narratively, but its controls are simple, and there's never any "real" threat – you cannot "fail" the game.
-However clumsy you think you are with a controller, you will get through this, and in not too long a period of time, too.
-Does this mean it runs the risk of getting flack from, let's say, "hardcore" gamer types for being a title made mainly for "filthy casuals"?
-I mean, fuck anyone who thinks that way anyway – games are for everyone, it's just whether or not you choose to engage with them – but I'd actually hate for people who just play CoD or FIFA usually to not at least give this a look, y'know?
-It feels like a gateway game – an easy way into a genre that, when done right, is probably the most rewarding of all gaming experiences.
+Not only is it captivating narratively, but its controls are simple, and there's never any "real" threat—you cannot "fail" the game.
+However clumsy you think you are with a controller, you will get through this, and in not too long a period of time.
+Does this mean it runs the risk of getting flack from, let's say, "hardcore" gamer types for being a title made mainly for casual gamers?
+I mean, fuck anyone who thinks that way anyway—games are for everyone, it's just whether or not you choose to engage with them—but I'd actually hate for people who just play CoD or FIFA usually to not at least give this a look, y'know?
+It feels like a gateway game—an easy way into a genre that, when done right, is probably the most rewarding of all gaming experiences.

 EQ: I certainly think the frame rate problems take away from the exploration aspect.
 However, its story, the way Firewatch deals with relationships, how the game stays with you long after you've completed it, those are things that shouldn't be missed just because it has a few technical issues.

-It is very innovative, especially the lack of being able to die or lose, which means that the momentum never gets lost, you never feeling the need to put the controller down due to any frustration.
-I agree that this a game that certainly promotes inclusion, the main reason for playing appealing to anyone who loves a good story, which most of us do.
+It is very innovative, especially the lack of being able to die or lose, which means that the momentum never gets lost, you never feel the need to put the controller down due to any frustration.
+I agree that this a game that certainly promotes inclusion—it's a good story.
 I can see that some people will moan about the lack of combat, the fact that no "skill" is really involved, but I don't get why.
-Firewatch isn't a traditional game, you can't measure how good you are it, there's no competitive edge to it.
-It's more of an interactive experience that could be played by anyone, like you said, the controls being simple and easy to learn.
+Firewatch isn't a traditional game.
+You can't measure how good you are it, and there's no competitive edge to it.
+It's more of an interactive experience that could be played by anyone, like you said.
+The controls are simple and easy to learn.